ARCHIVED-mean-stack/session-12b/readme.md

 app.component.ts (Recipe class)

-- convert hero from a literal string to a class:
+- convert recipe from a literal string to a class:

 ```js
 import { Component } from '@angular/core';